AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 # Accept community invitation

 If another tenant invites you to a community, you will receive an email from the inviting tenant.
-Follow the instructions in the email to accept the invitation to the community.
+To accept the invitation, follow instructions in the email.

 ## Prerequisites for accepting community invitations